Equal Pay for Similar Work: Empirical appendix

 \subsection{Alternative firm comparison groups}

-In this section, we re-estimate our baseline specifications with different firm comparison groups, which yields time trends that are more aggregated.
+In this section, we re-estimate our baseline specifications with different fixed effects.
+Primarily, we consider time-varying fixed effects that alter those in our segregation and wage gap analyses by altering the firm comparison groups.
+As discussed in \Cref{empirical section}, these time-varying fixed effects control for composition changes across different ``sectors'' of the labor market, as defined by the firm comparison group.
+Therefore, if our results are quantitatively similar across various specification of ``sector,'' we interpret this as evidence that composition changes across sectors of the labor market are not driving the findings we present in the main body.

 Table \ref{emp_table_seg} presents estimates from \eqref{emp_eq1}.
-The specifications in columns I--V differ in the firm comparison groups $k(j)$, and column VI additionally includes controls.
-Across specifications, we find a 2.6--4.6 percentage point increase in segregation due to EPSW, from a baseline of 31\% of firms that were fully segregated at EPSW announcement.
-These findings are statistically significant at conventional levels.

-Table \ref{emp_table_near_seg} presents estimates from \eqref{emp_eq1} with the ``near segregation'' outcome variable as in Table \ref{emp_table1robust}.
-The specifications in columns I--V differ in the firm comparison groups $k(j)$, and column VI additionally includes controls.
-Across specifications, we find a 3.7--5.1 percentage point decrease in near segregation due to EPSW.
-These findings are statistically significant at conventional levels.
+The specifications in columns I--IV differ in the firm comparison groups $k(j)$, and column V recreates the results of our baseline specification presented initially in \Cref{emp_table_seg_robust}, column I. Across specifications, we find a 3.9--4.6 percentage point increase in segregation due to EPSW.